mpsonntag/snippets/courses/teaching/docker.md

 ## Docker general usage

+- create a docker build file named `Dockerfile` in the root of the project
+- run a docker build from the root of the project containing the docker build file

-Build a container with the source code found at a provided directory
+- build a container with the source code found at a provided directory

     docker build -t [containername:label] [source_dir]

+- the configuration of a built docker container can be reviewed by using

+        docker inspect [container]

-Start a container in detached mode, remove it when it is stopped.
+- start a container in detached mode, remove it when it is stopped.

     docker run --rm -dit [container]

+- a built docker container can be run and accessed using the command. `-it` means interactive, `--entrypoint /bin/bash` opens the shell of the container giving cli access.
+- enter a container at startup to look around for any setup problems.
+This will not start the service since the `entrypoint` is overwritten by executing `/bin/bash`.
+The container can be left by typing in `exit`.

+    docker run -t --entrypoint=/bin/bash [container]

-List running containers
+- list running containers

     # -a ... lists also the stopped containers
     docker ps [-a]

-List images
+- list docker images

     # -a ... lists all containers
     docker images [-a]

-Remove container
+- remove a docker container container

     docker rm [container]

-Remove all stopped containers
+- remove all stopped containers

     docker rm $(docker ps -a -q)

-Remove image
+- remove an image

     docker rmi [image]

-Access log of a running container and follow
+- access log of a running container and follow

-    docker logs -f [container]
+    docker logs -f [container runtime name]

-Access a running container in interactive mode
+- access a running container in interactive mode

-    docker exec -it [container] /bin/bash
+    docker exec -it [container runtime name] /bin/bash

-List docker volumes
+- list docker volumes

     docker volume ls

-Remove volume
+- remove a docker volume

     docker volume rm [volumeName]